gilch/hissp/docs/style_guide.rst

 They organize the code into sections.

-Avoid using more than four semicolons in a row, because this becomes too difficult to distinguish at a glance.
+Avoid using more than four semicolons in a row, because it becomes too difficult to distinguish at a glance.
+Typically one or two heading levels are sufficient.
-If you need multiple levels,
-headings can be decorated or written in UPPER CASE to make them more emphatic, but avoid using overlines for this purpose.
+If you do need multiple levels, headings can be decorated or written in UPPER CASE to make them more emphatic.
+Avoid using overlines for this purpose.
 Overlines are commonly seen in reStructuredText headings, but it can obscure the heading text when folding code in some editors.
-Also avoid distinguishing levels with different underlining styles alone, because underlines are invisible when folding code.
+Also avoid distinguishing levels with different underlining styles alone, because underlines are indistinguishable when folding code.

 Whatever your scheme, *be consistent*.
 Here's a possible three-level scheme.